TekniskSupport/homeassistant-addons/limited-guest-access/README.md

 ### How to use

 First, open the admin interface (default port 8899 or through Ingress).
-Navigate to the "Create New Link" card to generate a guest access link.

-Select which Home Assistant service you want to expose and enter any required data (e.g., `entity_id` for a device).
-You can optionally set a custom path or password for the link.
+To create a new guest access link, click the "Add New Link" button.
+Fill in the details for your new link, including an optional custom path or password, and then click "Create Link".
+You can also add various Home Assistant service calls to this link, defining their friendly names, service data (e.g., entity_id), and optional timeframes or one-time use restrictions.

 Within the valid time frame chosen when you created the action, your guest can access the external_link/name_of_link (for example http://your-external-url.tld:8888/adf12345) to be able to trigger the actions using a button.

+When a visitor accesses a password-protected link, they will be prompted to "Login" with the set password.

 ### UI Customization

 The admin interface now includes a dedicated section for customizing the user-facing page.
-You can access this by clicking "Manage Custom CSS & Footer" from the main admin page.
+You can access this by clicking "Manage Customization" from the main admin page.

 **Custom CSS**: Define custom CSS rules to change the appearance of the user page.
 This is injected into the `<head>` section.
 **Custom Footer HTML**: Add custom HTML content that will appear at the bottom of the user page, just before the closing `</body>` tag.
 This is useful for disclaimers, additional links, or branding.